 Chief Executive Officer, Urban Ecosystem Restorations, Inc.

 Rachel Toker is Founder and President of Urban Ecosystem Restorations, Inc. (UER).
-Ms. Toker has over sixteen years of experience in commercial and multi-family real estate development, mixed-use and mixed-income projects, public-private partnerships, the revitalization of underserved urban areas, and environmental sustainability initiatives, including programs to develop green buildings and stormwater best management practices (BMPs).
+Ms. Toker has over eighteen years of experience in commercial and multi-family real estate development, mixed-use and mixed-income projects, public-private partnerships, the revitalization of underserved urban areas, and environmental sustainability initiatives, including programs to develop green buildings and stormwater best management practices (BMPs).
 With a background in transactional real estate law and urban policy, she has worked closely with private real estate developers, equity investors, governmental and quasi-governmental entities, and nonprofit organizations.
-Ms. Toker is a LEED accredited professional, serves as a board member of the Greater Sandy Spring Green Space conservation land trust, has been certified as a Chesapeake Bay Landscape Professional (www.cblpro.org), and has been certified by the Parks Department of Montgomery County, Maryland as a Weed Warrior (for invasive species removal).
+Ms. Toker is a LEED accredited professional, and she has been certified as a Chesapeake Bay Landscape Professional by the Chesapeake Bay Landscape Professional Certification Program (www.cblpro.org) and as a Weed Warrior (for invasive species removal) by the Parks Department of Montgomery County, Maryland.